-Identified Need Access to primary care needs for "at risk" adolescents Hospital Initiative To provide care to at-risk adolescents Primary Objective of the Initiative/Metrics that will be used to evaluate the results Operated by Catholic Charities, the Villa Maria and St. Vincent's Centers in Timonium offers residential mental health treatment for approximately 170 children between the ages of 5 to 14.
+Identified Need As identified by both components of the community health needs assessment, access to healthcare is the most common obstacle to achieving good health.
+There are many at risk adolescents for a variety of reason that do not have the necessary access to health care.
+Hospital Initiative To address the need of improved access to healthcare services in the community G.B.M.C has focused its effort on improving access to care to at-risk adolescents.
+Primary Objective of the Initiative/Metrics that will be used to evaluate the results Operated by Catholic Charities, the Villa Maria and St. Vincent's Centers in Timonium offers residential mental health treatment for approximately 170 children between the ages of 5 to 14.
 Owing to a variety of complex socio-economic issues, this highly at-risk population tends to have a variety of associated medical conditions.
-GBMC has provided a Pediatrician to the centers in order to provide primary care assessments and treatment, review medical reports and coordinate specialized care and dietary needs as necessary and preventive care.
-Single or Multi-Year InitiativeTime Period Multi-Year Initiative Key Partners and/or Hospitals in initiative development and/or implementation Catholic Charities How were the outcomes evaluated?
-The primary criteria for success of this program is the reduction of doctor and/or emergancy room visits as a result of better specialized care.
+GBMC has provided a Pediatrician to the centers in order to provide primary care assessments and treatment, review medical reports and coordinate specialized care and dietary needs as necessary and preventive care Single or Multi-Year InitiativeTime Period Multi-Year Initiative Key Partners and/or Hospitals in initiative development and/or implementation Villa Maria and St. Vincent have partnered with G.B.M.C to execute the initiative.

+How were the outcomes evaluated?
+The primary criteria for success of this program is the reduction of doctor and/or emergency room visits as a result of better specialized care.
 Outcome (Include process and impact measures) 182 patients were served yielding 1,550 annual visits.
 Because the primary focus is education and treatment, the result is two fold.
-By guiding at risk children and their parents to find specialized/ routine care and treatment they have less absences from school and a better chance for success.
-Continuation of Initiative This is an on-going Initiative Cost of initiative for current FY? \$192,436
+By guiding at risk children and their parents to find specialized/ routine care and treatment they have less absences from school and a better chance for success Continuation of Initiative This is an on-going Initiative A.Total Cost of Initiative \$192,436 B.What amount is Restricted Grants/Direct offsetting revenue N/A